-If equipped, launch the Nav application by touching the Nav icon on the Home Page or on the shortcut tray near the bottom of the infotainment display.
+If equipped, launch the Nav application by touching the Nav icon on the infotainment home screen or on the shortcut tray near the bottom of the infotainment display.

 When the Nav application is launched for the first time, a product walkthrough is available.
 Use of the feature requires the Terms and Conditions and the Privacy statement to be confirmed.
-If available and signed into a profile, it is also suggested to enable and confirm Predictive Navigation.